PandaManN7/CSIS-252-Group/goodcommentingpractice/assignment1/README.txt

 For other cpp Files

-I go indepth on what is happening within the function by adding almost a paragraph like description mixed with post and pre arguments descriptions.
+I go indepth on what is happening within the function by adding almost a paragraph like description mixed with postconditions and preconditions descriptions.